geniusyield/market-maker/README.md

     * `tv_sell_budget` - Total amount of commodity tokens that bot can cumulatively offer in the orders.
 In every iteration, bot determines the number of commodity tokens locked in the orders and subtracts it from `tv_sell_budget` field, let's call the obtained number `asb` (short for _available sell budget_) then it determines number of sell orders placed to be `⌊asb / tv_sell_min_vol⌋ = ns` where `ns` is short of number of sell orders.
 Now bot would place `ns` sell orders, each having offer amount as `⌊asb / ns⌋`.
     * `tv_buy_budget` - Total amount of currency tokens that bot can cumulatively offer in the orders.
 It governs bot symmetric to `tv_sell_budget`.
     * `tv_sell_vol_threshold` - this is related to `sc_price_check_product`.
 Bot would build an order book from all the orders for the given pair in GeniusYield DEX.
 It will sum the offered commodity tokens for sell orders which have price less than `M * (1 + sc_price_check_product * δ)` to get `SV` (short for sell volume) and sum the asked commodity tokens for buy orders which have price greater than `M * (1 + sc_price_check_product * δ)` to get `BV'` (short for buy volume in commodity token).
 We'll multiply `BV'` with `M` to get `BV` to represent buy volume in currency token.
 Now, bot would not place a new sell order, if `tv_sell_vol_threshold` is less than or equal to `SV`.
 Idea is that if there is enough liquidity than bot need not place orders.
 Symmetrically, bot would not place new buy orders only if `tv_buy_vol_threshold` is less than or equal to `BV`.
+* `mbc_token` specifies the commodity token with it's precision.
+Note that this must not be ADA!

 ## Canceling all the orders using docker (simple)